dphfox/Fusion/docs/tutorials/index.md

 	willing and able to withstand large breaking changes.
 	</span>**

-	Fusion is in very early beta right now!
+	Fusion is in beta right now!
 You *will* encounter:

 	- bugs in core features
 	- updates that completely remove existing features